NicEastvillage/RLBot-Beast/README.md

    - Make sure pip is included in the installation
 3. Open Rocket League
 4. Double click on run.bat
-   - To skip auto-update checks double click on run-quick.bat instead (very first time should always be run.bat)
 5. Match has begun!

-The match configuration can be change in rlbot.cfg Rendering can be toggled with PageUp/PageDown.
+The match configuration can be changed in rlbot.cfg

 ## More

 See https://github.com/RLBot/RLBot/wiki for framework documentation and tutorials.

+## TODO
+Things I will improve in the future:
+* Make it better at turning in goal so it avoids goal posts
+* Implement integrated ball prediction when it is released